kckrithika/kaggle-challenges/README.md

 This repo contains live manifests for SAM deployments.

-Please read the [Confluence docs on deploying](https://confluence.internal.salesforce.com/display/SAM/Onboarding+To+SAM), which provides the most up to date overviews of the deploy process.
+Please read the [SAM Documentation](https://confluence.internal.salesforce.com/display/SAM/), which provides the most up to date overviews of the deploy process.
 There you also find links to details for the file formats and validation commands that are necessary for a successful deployment.
 Below we provide the short version.
 Above all else, make sure you validate bfore starting a pull!!

 ### Before submitting a pull request